Participate

 Posters

 Posters are a chance to discuss your work with the community during an evening reception.
 Both typical academic posters and less traditional poster formats are encouraged.
 Papers, talks, and notebooks that are not accepted may be resubmitted as posters using the poster submission template.
 Poster size constraints will be announced to accepted posters.
-Posters may be submitted for optional inclusion in the conference proceedings.
+Posters will be included in the conference proceedings on Zenodo.
+Make sure to attach the PDF to your submission.
 Poster submission template.

 For the usage of AI-Generated Text/Large language model (LLM) usage, refer to the “Guidelines for Artificial Intelligence (AI)-Generated Text” section in IEEE Submission and Peer Review Policies.